 All vehicles licensed for operation in the Village of Monticello that become involved in an accident which results in injury to any person or which results in damage to property of $50 or more shall be reinspected prior to returning to operation as a vehicle for hire.

 Violation of any of the provisions of this article by any licensee shall be cause for the suspension or revocation of such license by the Board of Trustees.
 A hearing shall be held thereon upon at least three days' notice, and pending the determination of such suspension or revocation, after hearing, the Board of Trustees or Village Manager may temporarily suspend said license or prohibit the operation of any vehicle licensed hereunder.

+The provisions of this article shall be enforced by the Village through regular and routine actions on complaints and other information.
 Any person committing an offense against any provision of this article shall, upon conviction thereof, be guilty of a violation, punishable as provided in Article III, General Penalty, of Chapter 1 of the Code of the Village of Monticello.